elastic/apm/specs/agents/tracing-transactions.md

 Transactions are created either by the built-in auto-instrumentation or an agent or the [tracer API](tracing-api.md).

-### Transaction type

-Each transaction has a `type` field.
-The field is not required by all agents, but is mandatory on the APM UI.
-If no `transaction.type` is provided or the value is an empty string, the agent needs to set a default value.
-APM agents can either derive a default value based on the transaction context, or fall back to the generic default value `custom`.

 ### Transaction outcome

 The `outcome` property denotes whether the transaction represents a success or a failure from the perspective of the entity that produced the event.